ABC Blog

 What Attracts Mosquitoes?

-One of the most perplexing questions many of us have is why mosquitoes would choose inside to outdoors.
+One of the most perplexing questions many of us have is why mosquitoes would choose to go indoors over outdoors.
 Mosquitoes are attracted to carbon dioxide, which means they often come inside looking for a blood meal from the home’s human inhabitants.
-For this reason, some people like to build simple mosquito traps using a large soda bottle cut in half, with the bottom section of the bottle filled with water, some sugar, and a bit of yeast.
+For this reason, some people like to build simple mosquito traps using a large soda bottle cut in half, with the bottom section filled with water, sugar, and a bit of yeast.
 When the yeast reacts with the sugar, this mixture emits carbon dioxide, drawing mosquitoes near.
-Sliding the top of the bottle upside-down into the bottom section creates a funnel mosquito can quickly fly into but can’t easily escape.
+Sliding the top of the bottle upside down into the bottom section creates a funnel that mosquitoes can quickly fly into but can’t easily escape from.
 Once inside, the insects will drown in the sugar-water solution.

 How Do I Know When Mosquitoes Are Around?

-The easiest way to know mosquitoes are around is when you feel and see their irritating bites or spot them flying through the air, perching on a nearby wall, or hanging out elsewhere in your home.
+The easiest way to know mosquitoes are around is to feel and see their irritating bites, or spot them flying through the air, perching on a nearby wall, or hanging out elsewhere in your home.
 However, these aren’t the only ways to know you might get bitten soon.
 You’ll also know mosquitoes are around when you spot their larvae wiggling in your home or yard, such as in a flower pot filled with standing rainwater or a pet’s water bowl.
-Look for something twitching and worm-like that is small—less than a quarter-inch long and only about a millimeter wide.
+Look for something twitching and worm-like that is small — less than a quarter-inch long and only about a millimeter wide.

 How Can I Get Rid Of Mosquitoes In My Home, And How Can I Keep Them From Coming Back?

 As elusive as these pests sometimes seem, homeowners aren’t powerless against mosquitoes.
-Here are a few things you can do to evict mosquitoes from your house and keep them away:
+Working with Houston pest control professionals is often the most effective route — but here are several things you can do in the meantime to evict mosquitoes from your house and keep them away:

-- Refresh your pets’ water bowls regularly, scrubbing them out to eliminate mosquito eggs or larvae before refilling them with fresh water.
+• Refresh your pets’ water bowls regularly, scrubbing them to remove mosquito eggs or larvae before refilling with fresh water.

 Where Do Mosquitoes Hide In Your Room?